In a previous article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 “Mojo is a marketplace where anyone can find, rate and buy quality themes & templates in one trusted place.”

-Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily find themes for WordPress and search through their theme categories by using the dropdown “WordPress Themes” menu …
+Like Envato and Creative Market, Mojo doesn’t focus exclusively on WP themes, but you can easily find themes for WordPress and narrow your search with theme categories using the dropdown “WordPress Themes” menu …

-Visit the site to find great premium themes in the Mojo themes marketplace here:
+Visit the site to find quality premium themes in the Mojo theme marketplace here:

-Now that we have looked at WP theme directories, let’s take a look at commercial theme development firms.
+Now that we have looked at WP theme marketplaces, let’s look at commercial theme shops.

 SoloStream

-SoloStream provides WordPress users with a selection of high quality premium themes and the option of accessing all themes through a WordPress theme membership.
+SoloStream provides WordPress users with a great selection of high quality themes and the option of accessing all themes through a WordPress theme membership.

-(click on images above to view all SoloStream themes)
+(click on images above to see more SoloStream themes)

 Woo Themes

-Woo Themes creates functional themes for WordPress that are very popular and highly sought after by web users and offer a membership option that gives you access to all themes in their growing WP theme collection.
+Woo Themes designs great WP themes and offers a membership option that lets you access all themes in their theme portfolio.

 StoreFront

-StoreFront specializes in creating e-commerce themes for WordPress.
+StoreFront specializes in WordPress themes for e-commerce.
 StoreFront themes also integrate well with some of the most powerful e-commerce platforms and plugins available.

-(click on the above images to browse more StoreFront themes)
+(click on the images above to view all StoreFront themes)

 StudioPress

-StudioPress designs WordPress themes based on a framework that lets users quickly and easily build a professional and search optimized WordPress site, and provides an auto-updating design architecture, turn-key designs with beautiful frames for your content and unprecedented control of the framework.
+StudioPress designs WordPress themes based on a framework (called the “Genesis” framework) that lets users quickly and easily build a professional and search optimized WordPress website, and provides an auto-updating design architecture, turn-key designs with beautiful frames for the content and unprecedented control of the framework.

-Many web developers like this framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps this framework regularly up-to-date to reflect best practices for coding and to ensure that themes are always compatible with the latest WordPress version, but because you can update themes built using the Genesis framework without losing any customizations you have made to your theme.
+Many web developers prefer using this framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps the framework frequently updated to reflect best coding practices and to make sure that themes remain always compatible with the latest WordPress version, but because you can update your themes without losing any customizations you may have made to your theme.

-This is because themes built using the Genesis framework use something called “child themes,” which are like a paint job that sits on top of the theme framework and gives your site its unique look and feel.
+This is because StudioPress themes use something called “child themes,” which are like a paint job that sits on top of the theme framework and gives your site its unique design.

-If this all sounds way too technical, don’t worry about it.
-StudioPress themes are easy to work with, just like all other WordPress themes.
-The great thing about choosing themes from StudioPress is that one low price entitles you to receive unlimited support and updates, and you can install your themes on unlimited domains.
+If this sounds too technical, there’s no need to feel concerned about it.
+StudioPress themes are very easy to work with, just like all other WordPress themes.
+The great thing about choosing themes from StudioPress is that one low price allows you to receive unlimited support and updates, and you can install your themes on unlimited domains.

 For more details, click here: StudioPress.